ccot7/gitpal/README.md

   git push --force-with-lease
 ```

 Works offline by default - built-in reference of ~190 entries compiled into the binary.
-Falls back to an AI backend only when local confidence is low, or on demand.
+Falls back to an AI backend when local confidence is low.

+Can intentionally use AI on demand, using a flag. **Your live repo context is injected automatically - super handy especially When using AI.**

 ---